Phở Gà Recipe

 Place A Skillet On The Stovetop

 • Remove the cooked chicken from the pot.
-Add the spice bags, sugarcane sticks, lime leaves, brown rock sugar, and salt to the pot.
-Simmer on low heat.
+Add the spice bags and sugarcane sticks to the pot.

 Prepare The Broth